yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-General-Info.rst

    .. ifconfig:: CONFIG_part_variant in ('AM64X')

       Go `here <../../../devices/AM64X/Overview/Download_and_Install_the_SDK.html>`__ to download and install the SDK.

-   .. ifconfig:: CONFIG_sdk in ('PLSDK')

-      TI-u-boot is included in the SDK in <path to tisdk>/board-support.
-Ensure that the u-boot version matches the :ref:`release-specific-build-information-u-boot`.

-   .. ifconfig:: CONFIG_sdk not in ('PLSDK')

-      TI-u-boot is included in the SDK in <path to tisdk>/board-support.
-Ensure that the u-boot version matches the version found in the U-Boot release notes: :ref:`u-boot-release-notes`.

    .. rubric:: Setting the tool chain path